JoseD-Lopez/Sparta_nasa_api_son/README.md

 # Files structure

- I set up the files according to each of the particular services calling particular data using the api and the key provided by nasa to retrieve the hashed information
+ The first main issue is to set the files according to each of the particular services that the api is calling.
+Then using the key provided access the data.
+The data structure in the case of Nasa astroid api is in the form of a hash

-For each of the services I then created the necessary Spec files t hold the tests for this again split the files according to the service provided
+For each of the services I then created the necessary Spec files to hold the tests for this again split the files according to the service provided

-I linked spec file test to service by using a master class (service_master.rb) to create the link
+I linked the spec file test to service file by using a master class (service_master.rb) to create the link

 Each spec file creates a new instance of the master class and then chain links to particular method that has an instance of service file that they want to connect to